benlee98/Cloud-Nonce-Discovery/readme.md

 # Running Instructions
+## AWS Requirements
+* Set AWS credentials and access keys in ~/.aws/credentials
+* Download AWS key pair.
+The one set currently in this project is called linux2
+* Set AWS region to us-east-2
 ## Cloud Setup
 Before the system can be run the base AMI needs to be created.
 This has been automated and can be performed by running
     ./setup.sh